-The jewel blueberry is a blueberry bush valued for its exceptionally high yields and large fruits.
+The Jewel Blueberry is a southern highbush blueberry valued for its exceptionally high yields and large fruits.
 When grown in the right conditions, the berries will yield little soft fruit tissue and produce huge harvests.

 Jewel Blueberries have been planted in California and throughout central Florida because of their durability in these regions and their low chill requirement.
-Jewel blueberries are best grown between latitudes 28-35.
+Jewels are best grown between latitudes 28-35.

 History of the Jewel Blueberry

-According to Central Florida Ag News, jewel blueberries have their origins in the sunny state of Florida, in the mind of an industrious breeder named Dr. Paul Lyrene.
-Lyrene now holds more than 30 patented varieties of blueberry, one of which being the Jewel.
+According to Central Florida Ag News, Jewel Blueberries have their origins in the sunny state of Florida, in the mind of an industrious breeder named Dr. Paul Lyrene.
+Lyrene now holds more than 30 patented varieties of blueberry, one of them being the Jewel.

-The jewel blueberry was part of Lyrene’s master plan to provide growers with better disease resistance, bigger yields, and more valuable fruits- all of which he managed to do.
-The jewel blueberry has two sister species, both originating from the same creator- the star and emerald blueberries.
+The Jewel Blueberry was part of Lyrene’s master plan to provide growers with better disease resistance, bigger yields, and more valuable fruits- all of which he managed to do.
+Jewel has two sister species, both originating from the same creator- the star and emerald blueberries.

 What Do Jewel Blueberries Taste Like?